NikiYani/NikiYani.github.io/_posts/2020-01-08-helmet-with-horns.md

 ---
 layout: post
-title: Sci-fi pistols
+title: Helmet with horns
-tags: [3D-models, sci-fi]
+tags: [3D-models, post-apocalyptic]
-image: Sci_fi_pistols.png
+image: Helmet_with_horns.png
 ---
-Model of sci-fi pistol.
+Model of helmet with horns.
 All texture sets (Unity, Unreal Engine, PBR) are also available.
 All models have lods (2-3 levels).